 If tinea versicolor is severe or doesn't respond to over-the-counter antifungal medicine, you may need a prescription-strength medication.
-Some of these medications are topical preparations that you rub on your skin, while others are pills that you swallow.
+Some of these medications are topical preparations that you rub on your skin.
+Others are drugs that you swallow.
 Examples include:

-- Ciclopirox (Loprox, Penlac) cream, gel or lotion
+- Ciclopirox (Loprox, Penlac) cream, gel or shampoo

-- Ketoconazole (Extina, Nizoral, others) cream, foam, gel, shampoo or tablets
+- Ketoconazole (Ketoconazole, Nizoral, others) cream, gel or shampoo

 - Selenium sulfide (Selsun) 2.5 percent lotion or shampoo